Oakley, Bedfordshire: Schools

 There are two schools situated in the village, Oakley Primary School and Lincroft Academy.

 Pilgrims Oakley Cricket Club (POCC)

-Oakley also has a cricket club, Pilgrims Oakley Cricket Club.
-The Club has three Saturday teams, one of which is a junior development team; all three play in the Bedford Invitational Saturday Cricket League.
+Oakley has a cricket club, Pilgrims Oakley Cricket Club.
+The Club has three Saturday teams, including a junior development team; all three play in the Bedford Invitational Saturday Cricket League.
 It also has a midweek team and two junior teams at U-12 and U-14 levels which play in the Bedford Youth Cricket League.
 In the winter the Club fields an indoor cricket team.
 It has outdoor nets and shares its facilities with the local football club.
 It is based at the Oakley Recreation Ground.
-The Club also has links with neighbouring Lincroft School, sharing facilities and a desire to increase opportunities for youth cricket in the local area.
+The Club has links with neighbouring Lincroft School, sharing facilities and increasing opportunities for youth cricket in the local area.
 In 2014, Pilgrims Oakley received Clubmark accreditation from the ECB, recognition that it met various national standards.
-The Club is looking for new players of all ages and abilities.